subjectid1/pyShadowsocks/README.md

 2. Setup default rule to use the SOCKS proxy, create another rule for proxy ip that  must not use proxy
 ![proxifier's rules setting](screenshots/proxifier_rules_setting.png)

-* iOS Client: A.BIG.T
+* iOS Client

-Setup a proxy config:
+A.BIG.T is a iOS proxy App, supporting http/socks5/shadowsocks protocol, setup a proxy config:
 ![a.big.t proxy setting](screenshots/abigt_setting.png)